ouahenre/FASTAPI_TUTO/README.md

-A biologist said that there are 150 different flowers in the world but these flowers can be classified into 3 different species: iris vergicolor, iris verginica, iris cetosa
+A biologist said that there are 150 different IRIS flowers in the world but these flowers can be classified into 3 different species: iris vergicolor, iris verginica, iris cetosa
 Our classification model seeks to predict a flower species based on its characteristics: length and width of cep and petal.

 In this exercice three files are generated: